Random USB password manager using digispark

 We can use the digispark as a keyboard device to type directly into a computer as computers will trust any device plugged in that announces itself as a keyboard.
 The digispark has 6 input digital input pins, however pin 1 is connected to the on board LED (can be disconnected), and pins 3 and 4 are connected to the USB lines so cannot be used at the same time as USB, leaving us only 3 pins for digital inputs.
 With a few diodes we can multiplex 6 buttons to the three inputs to make a keypad.

-If we want to generate a random character we can use the arduino libraries pseudo random(max,min) function, this will give us a random number between limits (for example for printable ascii characters we could use 33 and 126).
+If we want to generate a random character we can use the arduino libraries pseudo random(max,min) function, this will give us a random number between limits (for example for printable ascii characters we could use in passwords we can use 33 and 126).
 The pseudo random number sequence is initialised by calling randomSeed(seed) with an unsigned long value, commonly a source of randomness is used like an analog read from an unconnected pin but in this case if we can choose a repeatable number then each time we run we will get the same ‘random’ sequence, so by providing known inputs to randomSeed() we can generate sequences of pseudo random ascii characters to be used as passwords and recall them by providing the same seed.

 The device can be plugged in to any USB port and when a password needs to be entered we just type in the code and the device sends the keypresses to the computer and types it for us, we don’t need to remember the complicated passwords only the simple 5 or 6 digit codes, and we can use a different code for different things – each code will always generate its own unique ascii string.